samux87/kgea/README.md

-# KGEA
+# Knowledge Graph Embeddings enrichment with Aneuploidy scores (KGEA)
-Knowledge Graph Embeddings enrichment with Aneuploidy scores
+This repository is the code repository of the "Machine learning estimated probability of relapse in early-stage non-small-cell lung cancer patients with aneuploidy imputation scores and knowledge graph embeddings" paper.

 ## Abstract
 ### Motivation: